antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 The Borg do not pursue Ascendancy.

 Instead, the Borg win immediately upon successfully assimilating the starting home systems of every opposing civilization.

 ---

+# Planetary Encounters

+The Borg use the normal encounter deck with the following exceptions:

+**Diplomatic Encounters**

+If an encounter requires:

+* diplomacy
+* negotiation
+* trade
+* voluntary cooperation
+* cultural exchange

+the Borg automatically fail any required tests and resolve the failure effects.

+**Illogical Effects**

+If an encounter effect cannot logically affect the Borg:

+* ignore only that effect
+* leave the encounter card on the planet

+The encounter may later be resolved normally by another civilization.

+**Destroy Ship Effects**

+Any encounter effect that would destroy a ship instead deals 1 damage to a Cube.
+Any effect that would destroy all ships in system or a whole fleet instead deals 9 damage to a Cube.

+---